piotrkaminski/PkamSmartHome/readme.md

 ## Add auto-discovered Things
 1. Login into admin console http://your-ip:8080
-1. Go to Settings -> Inbox
+1. Go to Settings -> Things -> Inbox
 1. Each auto discovered Thing should be added by
     1. Click on Thing name
     2. Click 'Add as Thing'